pkgcloud/pkgcloud-integration-tests/README.md

 ### Setup

-Add a `provider.config.json` file inside of the `config` directory.
-See the `rackspace.example.json` as a template for how to setup your file.
+Add a `provider.config.json` file inside of the `config` directory. `provider` should be one of `rackspace`, `amazon`, etc. See the `rackspace.example.json` as a template for how to setup your file.
 You can have multiple accounts per provider, where each key is a different account.

 You'll also need to run `npm install` in the root of the tests to get the dependencies.
 If you're working against a local copy of `pkgcloud` mak